a group performing at a music team building program

 • When your lyric is done, ask everyone to stand up and sing your song.
 You can easily record your performance using the digital recorders built into your smart phones.
 You’ll most definitely want to shoot video of everyone singing your original song.

-As a team building activity, drumming is high energy, visceral, high engagement fun.
-A main takeaway, similar to the orchestral experience, is learning how to collaborate and work together to achieve a unified result.
-This result is your final drum performance.
+Drumming is one of my top favorite team building activities using music.
+Drumming is high energy, visceral, high engagement fun.
+A main takeaway is learning how to collaborate and work together to achieve a unified result.
+You’ll contribute by playing individual parts but ultimately come together as an ensemble.

 Drumming programs are great conference openers.
-They’re effective as short sessions and will wake everyone up.
-While drumming is not my personal specialty, I’ve partnered successfully with a world renowned drum leader to offer our own style of drum programs through Kidbilly Music.
+They’re highly effective as short sessions to get everyone engaged and motivated.
+While drumming is not my personal area of expertise, we’ve partnered successfully with a world renowned drum leader to offer our own style of drum programs through Kidbilly Music.

 Get Started With Music Team Building Today

-Whether you decide to try a DIY activity or bring in a professional, music is a powerful way to bring a team together, creating energy and enthusiasm.
+Whether you decide to try a DIY activity or bring in a professional, this is a powerful way to bring a team together, creating energy and enthusiasm.
 Consider the role music plays in your personal life – It helps you make emotional connections, it can inspire you or act as a great pick me up.
-Music can have the same power in your work life and is really worth integrating into your team activities.
+Musical programs can have the same power in your work life and it’s really worth integrating into your team activities.

-Visit our team building programs to learn more about your options or contact us today for weaving great team building activities using music into your organization.
+If you want to learn more about how we can help you succeed, please contact us so we can help you weave great team building activities using music into your organization.

 About Billy Kirsch